How to Market Your House for Sale in 2026

 Highlight outdoor features

+Skipping curb appeal improvements is another costly preparation mistake to avoid, says top agents.
 Since the pandemic, Americans have embraced the outdoors like never before as a place to relax, gather, and entertain — making outdoor living areas a homebuyer priority.

-Take inviting photographs of your yard for your listing, and consider drone footage or an aerial listing to showcase amazing outdoor spaces – especially if your home has coveted features like a pool, firepit, deck or outdoor kitchen.
+Take inviting photographs of your yard for your listing, and consider drone footage or an aerial listing to showcase amazing outdoor spaces – especially if your home has coveted features like a pool, firepit, deck, or outdoor kitchen.

 Mention energy-efficient features

-Additionally, recent surveys by Green Builder Media found that a majority of consumers say energy efficiency in their homes is either “very” or “somewhat” important to them, with a heat pump HVAC, efficient lighting, and solar system among the most desired upgrades.
-In fact, for every dollar that solar panels save you on your electricity bills, your home value increases by $20, according to the National Renewable Energy Laboratory.
+As the cost of basic utilities such as power and gas increases, Americans are looking for long-term ways to save on housing costs.
+Recent surveys by Green Builder Media found that a majority of consumers say energy efficiency in their homes is either “very” or “somewhat” important to them, with heat pump HVAC, efficient lighting, and solar systems among the most desired upgrades.
+While energy-efficient appliances and upgrades can make a home more appealing, sellers need to pay attention to the right upgrades to generate a good return.

 Sell your location